 Getting Spear of Shojin, Rabadon’s Deathcap and Seraph’s Embrace on Blitzcrank is going to turn him into an incredible early and middle game hyper-carry that will one-shot any enemies he hooks.
 With these items on him, he’s basically a (2) Phantom synergy since he effectively kills one enemy the second a round starts.
 What makes him even better though is the fact that he’ll recharge mana very fast with these items, and hook again and again, effectively destroying the whole enemy team rather quickly.

-Other than gearing Blitzcrank, you’ll want to get Infinity Edge, Guinsoo’s Rageblade and Rapid Firecannon on Nidalee to make her your second source of high damage in case something happens to Blitzcrank.
+Other than gearing Blitzcrank, you’ll want to get Statikk Shiv, Guinsoo’s Rageblade and Rapid Firecannon on Volibear to make him your second source of high damage in case something happens to Blitzcrank.
 Additionally, place any tank items that you might have onto any of the tanks– Warmog’s Armor, Zephyr, Thornmail and Titanic Hydra are all excellent choices.

 As far as the team goes, you’ll want to get these at level 7: Warwick, Rek’Sai, Volibear, Nidalee, Cho’Gath, Gnar and Shyvana (or keep Blitzcrank as we explained earlier) or Warwick, Rek’sai, Volibear, Cho’Gath, Vi, Blitzcrank and Kassadin if you have 6 Brawlers already.

 Having a strong economy and a good amount of Gold will still be the way to go as you need to reach level 9 in order to make this build as powerful as it can get.

 Same items as previously, though you might want to place Thornmail and Warmog’s Armor on Cho’Gath or Gnar which will pretty much make one of them unkillable.
-Guinsoo’s Rageblade, Infinity Edge and Titanic Hydra are also very strong choices for Shyvana as she does a lot of damage once she shapeshifts.
+Guinsoo’s Rageblade, Infinity Edge and Titanic Hydra are also very strong choices for Rek’Sai as she does a lot of damage now.

-During late game you’ll want to level up to nine as fast as possible and place Ahri & Kassadin in for the (3) Void and (4) Wild buffs which will increase your whole team’s damage output.
-Additionally, at this point Blitzcrank will not be able to one-shot enemy units so swap him out for Cho’Gath or whatever Brawler you are missing.
+During late game you’ll want to level up to nine as fast as possible and place Ahri & Kassadin in for the (3) Void and (2) Wild buffs which will increase your whole team’s damage output.
+Additionally, Karthus will grant you (3) Sorcerer synergy and he has a very strong ultimate that can turn some fights to your favor.

 The below team is going to be very hard to kill, and if you properly gear you carries it will actually be an end-game viable build– although much harder to pull of than say Yordle.